 Your mission statement can help you establish your employment brand and encourage top talent to work for your company.
 It can motivate and engage employees if they buy into your mission statement.

 It’s not uncommon for employees to share where they work with their friends and family.
 Social media takes their enthusiasm far outside your four walls.
 If you’re lucky, they may share what they like about your company and its mission with their social network, improving your brand reputation.
 Here’s an example.

 Your mission statement is yet another tool in your marketing arsenal as well.
 It can be used to promote your brand, social media campaigns and community engagement initiatives.
-If you want to learn more about marketing your business, read our article on small business marketing.

 Frequently Asked Questions